pv-baxi/esp32ess/README.md

 other electrical phases, if one whishes to also compensate this energy to let a totalizing power meter show zero.

-In a conventional ESS system an additional electic meter is required to be installed.
+In a conventional ESS system an additional electric meter is required to be installed.
 This code can use the optical 1/10000kWh impulse output that most official digital meters already have.